How long does a session last?50 minutes, usually starting on the hour, but this is negotiable.

 What is the initial consultation for?

 This enables me to determine whether I believe you will benefit from the therapy I offer and for you to get a feel for what it is like to help you decide if it's for you.
-This initial session has an element of form filling as well as providing time for you to share.
+This initial session has an element of form filling (if face to face) as well as providing time for you to share.

 How long does the initial consultation last?

 Up to 90 minutes if face to face.

 Do you charge for missed sessions?